 For the strip mall experiments, the team returned to Ohio, to partner with the Fairborn Fire Department (Fairborn, OH).
 In a 12 unit shopping plaza, 7 experiments were conducted with a focus on exploring the impact of ventilation (horizontal and vertical) on the fire dynamics of large, open volume commercial structures.

-The research will also include collaboration with the University of Illinois to develop data on the potential impact of fire conditions on firefighters and civilians.
-In order to accomplish their tasks, they will participate in the UL led fire experiments and introduce pig models and moisture measurement techniques, that have been validated in the 2013 DHS AFG funded Fire Attack Study, in various rooms and locations to simulate potential human exposure to elevated temperature and humidity.
+The research also included a collaboration with the University of Illinois Urbana-Champagne and Illinois Fire Service Institute (IFSI) to acquire data on the potential impact of fire conditions on firefighters and civilians.
+The IFSI contributed their expertise in porcine skin models and moisture measurement techniques (previously used in the 2013 DHS AFG funded Fire Attack Study) to simulate potential human exposure to elevated temperatures.